jairomer/neovim-config/README.md

 Install and configure the latest versions for libclang and clang-tidy for your current distribution.

+### Enclosing of parenthesis, brackets, etc

+For this I simply use delimitMate.

+To enable it, we need to execute `make all` and `make install`.

 ### Tmux

 Tmux is a teminal multiplexer that enables multitasking on your workflow.